rdkcentral/firebolt/apis/pr-feature-and-fixes-1-3-1/core/Device/index.md

 Get the supported audio profiles for the connected devices.

 It is not recommended to use this API for visual badging on content within your app since this does not reflect the settings of the user.

-**Note:** This method is planned to be deprecated with a future Firebolt release

 To get the value of `audio` call the method like this: